 I teach and speak as often as I can at conferences, workshops, and in other venues.
 I’ve spoken about everything from how I taught myself to code to how color works on the internet.
 If you’re interested in having me speak at your conference or event, please contact me!

 I am super proud to be part of both the global WordPress community and the local women in tech community in Washington, DC.

 I have found the WordPress community to be one of the most welcoming, inspiring, and kind communities around an open-source software.
-I contribute as the community representative for the WordPress Training Team and as co-organizer of the WordPress DC Meetup and the upcoming inaugural WordCamp DC.
+I contribute as the community representative for the WordPress Training Team and as co-organizer of both the WordPress DC Meetup and WordCamp DC.
 If you’re in DC, you should come join us at the meetup sometime!